Iraq War: Pre-war events

-In March 2003, the United States, the United Kingdom, Poland, Australia, Spain, Denmark, and Italy began preparing for the invasion of Iraq with a host of public relations and military moves.
+In March 2003, the United States, the UK, Poland, Australia, Spain, Denmark, and Italy began preparing for the invasion of Iraq with a host of public relations and military moves.
 In an address to the nation on 17 March 2003, Bush demanded that Saddam and his two sons, Uday and Qusay, surrender and leave Iraq, giving them a 48-hour deadline.

 The UK House of Commons held a debate on going to war on 18 March 2003 where the government motion was approved 412 to 149.
 The vote was a key moment in the history of the Blair government, as the number of government MPs who rebelled against the vote was the greatest since the repeal of the Corn Laws in 1846.
 Three government ministers resigned in protest at the war, John Denham, Lord Hunt of Kings Heath, and the then Leader of the House of Commons Robin Cook.

 Opposition to invasion

 In October 2002, former US President Bill Clinton warned about the possible dangers of pre-emptive military action against Iraq.
 Speaking in the UK at a Labour Party conference he said: "As a preemptive action today, however well-justified, may come back with unwelcome consequences in the future...
 I don't care how precise your bombs and your weapons are when you set them off, innocent people will die."
-Of 209 House Democrats in Congress, 126 voted against the Authorization for Use of Military Force Against Iraq Resolution of 2002, although 29 of 50 Democrats in the Senate voted in favor of it.
-Only one Republican Senator, Lincoln Chafee, voted against it.
-The Senate's lone Independent, Jim Jeffords, voted against it.
+Of 209 House Democrats in Congress, 126 voted against the Authorization for Use of Military Force Against Iraq Resolution of 2002, although 29 of 50 Democrats in the Senate voted in favor.
+Only one Republican Senator, Lincoln Chafee, voted against.
+The Senate's lone Independent, Jim Jeffords, voted against.
 Retired US Marine, former Navy Secretary and future US senator Jim Webb wrote shortly before the vote, "Those who are pushing for a unilateral war in Iraq know full well that there is no exit strategy if we invade."

-In the same period, Pope John Paul II publicly condemned the military intervention.
-During a private meeting, he also said directly to George W. Bush: "Mr. President, you know my opinion about the war in Iraq.
-Let's talk about something else.
+Pope John Paul II also publicly condemned the military intervention, as well as saying directly to Bush privately: "Mr. President, you know my opinion about the war in Iraq...
 Every violence, against one or a million, is a blasphemy addressed to the image and likeness of God."